 Personal loans rely on your credit as an individual and play by rules that slightly differ from business requirements.
 You may have the option of a secured personal loan, but it’s less likely that you’ll need to provide collateral with a personal loan than with a business loan.

 While personal loans can generally be used for any legitimate reason, including financing a business, you should consider the conditions they could come with.
 The biggest one is that your name — not your business name — is attached to the loan.
 Any missteps could become personal liabilities.

 To get the best personal loan, you’ll generally need to have a good credit score of 680 or higher.
-Applying is fairly easy through the provider’s website or by clicking “Go to Site” in our comparison table.
+Applying is fairly easy through the provider’s website or by clicking Check my rate in our comparison table.

-When applying for a personal loan, have handy your personal information and financial details.
+When applying for a personal loan, have your personal information and financial details handy.
 Depending on the lender, your application could take as little as five minutes to complete.

 You can improve your credit by doing things like paying down your open balances and keeping up on payments.